redhat-best-practices-for-k8s/certsuite/docs/test-spec.md

 `lifecycle`| The lifecycle test suite verifies the pods deployment, creation, shutdown and  survivability. |4.6.0 `networking`|The networking test suite contains tests that check connectivity and networking config related best practices.|4.6.0
-`operator`|The operator test suite is designed to test basic Kubernetes Operator functionality.|4.6.0 `platform-alteration`| verifies that key platform configuration is not modified by the CNF under test|4.6.0 `observability`|  the observability test suite contains tests that check CNF logging is following best practices and that CRDs have status fields|4.6.0
+`operator`|The operator test suite is designed to test basic Kubernetes Operator functionality.|4.6.0 `platform-alteration`| verifies that key platform configuration is not modified by the workload under test|4.6.0 `observability`|  the observability test suite contains tests that check workload logging is following best practices and that CRDs have status fields|4.6.0

 !!! info

     Please refer [CATALOG.md](https://github.com/test-network-function/cnf-certification-test/blob/main/CATALOG.md) for more details.

-### CNF-specific tests
+### Workload-specific tests

 TODO